MarkusMannheim/code-breaker/README.md

     For 75 years the Australian Signals Directorate has brought together people with the skills, adaptability and imagination to operate in the slim area between the difficult and the impossible.

-We did it!
-Our efforts yielded another corporate message!
+We did it &mdash; our efforts yielded another corporate message!

 > For 75 years the Australian Signals Directorate has brought together people with the skills, adaptability and imagination to operate in the slim area between the difficult and the impossible.

 ## Epilogue: A fifth puzzle?

 A day after releasing the coin, the ASD announced that [it contained a bonus message](https://www.abc.net.au/news/2022-09-02/asd-50-cent-code-cracked-by-14yo-tasmanian-boy/101401978).
-I'm not particularly keen to read it, as it's almost certainly written in LinkedIn-speak like the other messages.
+I'm not particularly keen to read it, as it's almost certainly a LinkedIn-style message like the others.
 But cracking it should be fun.

 The question is: where to start?
 One apparent place is the series of strange characters at the base of the coin's tails side: